Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Kazinga Channel

-Extending up to 32kms, Kazinga Channel is a natural channel within Queen Elizabeth National Park that connects two Lakes; Lake Gorge in the East and Lake Edward to the West.
+Extending up to 32 km, Kazinga Channel is a natural channel within Queen Elizabeth National Park that connects two Lakes; Lake Gorge in the East and Lake Edward in the West.

-The 32kms long channel is a home to a huge profusion of hippos, Nile crocodiles, water birds and other wildlife species.
+The 32 km long channel is home to a huge profusion of hippos, Nile crocodiles, water birds, and other wildlife species.
 The channel is perfectly explored on a boat or launch cruise in the morning or afternoon.

 Kyambura Gorge

-Kyambura Gorge- famous as ‘Valley of Apes’ lies within Queen Elizabeth National Park in the extreme Eastern side.
-The gorge is 1kms across and 100m deep, hosting diversity of wildlife such as primates, birds and more.
+Kyambura Gorge- famous as the ‘Valley of Apes’ lies within Queen Elizabeth National Park on the extreme Eastern side.
+The gorge is 1kms across and 100m deep, hosting a diversity of wildlife such as primates, birds, and more.

 Kasenyi Plains

-Kasenyi Plains or sector is positioned in the Northern side of Queen Elizabeth NP 48kms South-east of Kasese.
-This is an area with vast savanna grassland and often explored by majority of Uganda safari travelers on a game drive or wildlife viewing.
-The sector is blessed with diversity of wildlife including lions, elephants, buffaloes, birds.
+Kasenyi Plains or sector is positioned on the Northern side of Queen Elizabeth NP 48 km South-east of Kasese.
+This is an area with vast savanna grassland and is often explored by the majority of Uganda safari travelers on a game drive or wildlife viewing.
+The sector is blessed with a diversity of wildlife including lions, elephants, buffaloes, and birds.

 Ishasha Area/Sector

-Ishasha Sector is the Southern sector/area of Queen Elizabeth National Park– a major spot to see the tree climbing lions.
-The sector is 2 hours’ drive starting from Mweya Peninsula and other than the tree climbing lions, there are also several buffaloes, elephants, antelopes in large numbers for you to see.
+Ishasha Sector is the Southern sector/area of Queen Elizabeth National Park– a major spot to see the tree-climbing lions.
+The sector is 2 hours drive starting from the Mweya Peninsula and other than the tree-climbing lions, there are also several buffaloes, elephants, and antelopes in large numbers for you to see.

 The other important sites worth visiting on Uganda safari in Queen Elizabeth Park include The Equator and the Queen’s Pavilion; Lake George.